 A tool for vaccine cost calculations

-To that end, Frédéric and the team at PATH recently developed a set of Vaccine Cost Calculators.
-These Excel-based tools enable simple estimation and comparison of the costs of vaccination programs using different vaccine products available for one disease.
+To that end, Frédéric and the PATH team developed a set of Vaccine Cost Calculators, which were recently redesigned, upgraded, and expanded.
+These Excel-based tools enable simple estimation and comparison of the costs of vaccination programs using different vaccine products available.

-Currently, calculators are available for rotavirus vaccines, pneumococcal conjugate vaccines, and human papillomavirus (HPV) vaccines.
-Each of these vaccine markets has recently experienced an increase in product options with new, lower-priced vaccines becoming available for countries (including those eligible for support from Gavi, the Vaccine Alliance) to consider for introduction or product switch.
+Now, the team has launched new and improved calculators specifically for Gavi-eligible countries, currently available for rotavirus vaccines and pneumococcal conjugate vaccines.
+The calculator for human papillomavirus (HPV) vaccines is slated for an upgrade in 2025.
+Each of these vaccine markets has experienced an increase in product options with new, lower-priced vaccines becoming available for countries to consider for introduction or a product switch.

-The tools—available in English, French, Russian, and Spanish for rotavirus and pneumococcal vaccines, and English for HPV vaccines (with French and Spanish coming soon)—are designed to be useful to decision-makers, implementers, technical partners, and others in any country, regardless of eligibility for co-funding from Gavi.
-With only a limited number of data inputs required, the calculators allow users to compare different vaccine product options and produce cost estimates—both annually and over a period of ten years.
+The tools—available in English, French, and Spanish—are designed to be useful to decision-makers, implementers, technical partners, and others.
+With only a limited number of data inputs required, the calculators allow users to compare different vaccine product options and produce cost estimates—both annually and over a period of five years.

-For questions or support regarding the Vaccine Cost Calculators, contact the Health Economics and Outcomes Research team at PATH: HEOR@path.org.
+For questions or support regarding the Vaccine Cost Calculators, contact PATH's Health Economics and Outcomes Research team at: HEOR@path.org.